 Is November a good time to visit the Galapagos Islands?

-November marks the final month of the garua season, or the Cool & Dry season in the Galapagos Islands.
+November marks the final month of the garua (misty) season, or the Cool & Dry season in the Galapagos Islands.
 Both air and sea temperatures remain relatively cooler, making it an ideal time to visit for those who are less tolerant of the heat and humidity.

 Off Peak: November falls within the low-demand season and with children still in school, it is relatively quiet compared to the high-peak festive season in December and January.